User guide

 Why use TRIQS?

 TRIQS is a powerful library that allows you to easily write code to study strongly correlated problems.
 It is designed as a toolkit containing all the essential ingredients to tackle condensed matter physics.
-Before presenting you the tools available both in C++ and Python, we want you to have a look at a small script where a full Dynamical Mean-Field Theory calculation using the Continuous-Time Hybridization Expansion (CT-HYB) solver is realized in… one page!
+Before presenting the tools available both in C++ and Python, we want you to have a look at a small script where a full Dynamical Mean-Field Theory calculation using the Continuous-Time Hybridization Expansion (CT-HYB) solver is realized in… one page!

 Python Tutorials

-We provide here three different Tutorial series, with increasing difficulty, that introduce you to various aspects of the TRIQS Python interface.
+We provide here different Tutorial series, with increasing difficulty, that introduce you to various aspects of the TRIQS Python interface.
 These Tutorials are also provided as Jupyter Notebooks in our TRIQS/tutorials repository.

 If you want to learn more about Python, iPython and the notebook, you can check our external resources: